Near-Optimal Stochastic Bin-Packing in Large Service Systems with Time-Varying Item Sizes: Conclusion

 \section{Conclusion}

 In this paper, we study a new setting of stochastic bin-packing in service systems that features time-varying item sizes.
-Since our formulation is motivated by the problem of virtual-machine scheduling in computing systems, we use the terminology of jobs and servers, where jobs correspond to items, whose sizes are their resource requirements, and servers correspond to bins.
-Then the time-varying item sizes capture the widespread phenomenon in practice that jobs' resource requirements vary over time.
-Our goal is to design a job dispatch policy to minimize the expected number of active servers in steady state, subject to a constraint on the cost of resource contentions.
+Since our formulation is motivated by the problem of virtual-machine scheduling in computing systems, we use the terminology of jobs and servers, where jobs are viewed as items, whose sizes are their resource requirements, and servers as bins.
+The time-varying item sizes capture the emerging trend in practice that jobs' resource requirements vary over time.
+Our goal is to design a job dispatch policy to minimize the expected number of active servers in steady state, subject to a constraint on resource contentions.
 Our main result is the design of a policy that achieves an optimality gap of $O(\sqrt{r})$, where $r$ is the scaling factor of the arrival rate.
-When specialized to the traditional setting where jobs' resource requirements remain fixed over time, this result improves upon the state-of-the-art $o(r)$ optimality gap.
+When specialized to the setting where jobs' resource requirements remain fixed over time, this result improves upon the state-of-the-art $o(r)$ optimality gap.
 Our technical approach highlights a novel policy conversion framework, \metapolicyfull, that reduces the policy design problem to that in a single-server system.

 There are several potential directions that may be worth further exploration.
 One direction is to strengthen the optimality result within the current setting.
-Specifically, it is interesting to investigate (i) whether it is possible to achieve an optimality gap smaller than $\Theta(\sqrt{r})$; and (ii) whether there exist asymptotically optimal policies whose average cost rate of resource contention satisfies the budget strictly instead of asymptotically.
+Specifically, it is interesting to investigate: (i)~whether it is possible to achieve an optimality gap smaller than $\Theta(\sqrt{r})$; and (ii)~whether there exist asymptotically optimal policies whose average cost rate of resource contention satisfies the budget strictly instead of asymptotically.